 You definitely want a zoom lens here, as your subjects – riverside villages, castles, vineyards, etc. – will be at varying distances.
 When using a longer focal length, be especially careful of vibration from the ship’s engines.
 I find that standing and using a faster shutter speed is the best way to go (at least 1/focal length).

 We had lunch in Boppard, a pleasant, rustic town with some interesting half-timbered buildings, a photogenic small main square and a single main street.
-The wine merchants’ shops/cellars are interesting.Enjoy this post?
-Leave a comment below and add to the discussion.
-Thanks!
+The wine merchants’ shops/cellars are interesting.If you think of anything I left out of this post, please feel free to put that on the comment.

 No related posts.